cmuratori/misc/cleancodeqa.md

 But given the current state of most compiler I think your argument has enough merit to warrant half-points.  ;-)

 Now let us say that we _want_ to protect our source code modules from recompilation and redeployment when low level details change; and that we are therefore going to use some kind of dependency inversion and late binding to provide that protection.
-That means we are not going to let the compiler to see _everything_ but are intensionally _hiding_ information from the compiler thus preventing it from doing all the magic optimization it could do.
+That means we are not going to let the compiler to see _everything_ but are intentionally _hiding_ information from the compiler thus preventing it from doing all the magic optimization it could do.

 What, in this case, is the advantage of run-time binding over link-time binding.
 Why would we want the vtables, or the various other forms of dynamic dispatch that our languages offer?